Amazing Sheet Pan Low Country Boil (Broil) – A great way to cook your southern seafood for summer!

 - After the potatoes have roasted, add the sausage, onions, and corn to the sheet pan.
 Sprinkle with Old Bay seasoning and place back in the oven for 10 minutes.

-- Move the sausage and veggies to the sides of the sheet pan.
+Move the sausage and veggies to the sides of the sheet pan.
 Spread the shrimp across the middle of the pan in a single layer.
 Sprinkle with Old Bay Seasoning.
-Then lay the carb legs across the shrimp.
+Then lay the crab legs across the shrimp.
 Place back in the oven for approximately 5 minutes, or until the shrimp are pink.

 - Remove from the oven.
 Drizzle the entire pan with the juice of half a lemon and melted butter.
 Toss to coat.
 Then garnish with parsley and extra lemon.